reubn/dragonfruit/README.md

   render: function() {
     return
       <div className={styles("datepicker")}>
-       // This ^^ will contain a random namespaced hash that corresponds with the css class ":local(.datepicker)"
+       // This ^^ will contain a random namespaced hash that corresponds with the css class ".datepicker"
       </div>
   }
 });